 Preheat the oven to 180C (350F) and line the base and sides of a 23cm (9 inch) diameter cake tin with a removable base.

-Place the almond meal, coconut, salt and sugar in a large bowl and give it a good whisk and set aside.
+Place the almond meal, coconut, salt, baking powder and sugar in a large bowl and give it a good whisk and set aside.
 In a separate bowl, place the eggs, vanilla and liqueur (or almond essence), beating it using a whisk for a minute until well combined.
 Stir in the melted butter.

 Place on a wire cooling rack and remove from the tin when completely cold.
 Dust icing sugar over the top if you like prior to cutting into slices to serve.